keijiinouehotmail/OpenAIGPTAssistedColumnPCF/Docs/SettingUp.md

 # How to install and configure OpenAI GPT Assisted Column

+## Prerequisite

+- You have an OpenAI account in order to get API key.
+- You have a Dataverse environment for which you can customize.
+- You have a model-driven app.

+## Installation and configuration

 1. Install the solution

     Install the solution file which includes the PCF control to your Dataverse or Dynamics 365 environment.